Global Cities in Focus: Berlin

 Course Format: Lecture

 Permission Required: No

 This course examines the development of Berlin in the context of theories of global cities, emphasizing the importance of economic development, cultural and social diversity, and geopolitics in shaping metropolitan areas, past and present.
-We detail Berlin.s rise from a small provincial town to the capital of the German Reich and the subsequent destruction of the city in World War II; Berlin.s relative decline and stagnation as a divided city during the Cold War; and its subsequent rebirth as the German capital following reunification.
-We pay particular attention to the way economic and cultural forces associated with globalization have affected Berlin.s recent development.
+We detail Berlin’s rise from a small provincial town to the capital of the German Reich and the its subsequent destruction in World War II; its relative decline and stagnation as a divided city during the Cold War; and its subsequent rebirth as the German capital following reunification.
+We pay particular attention to the way economic and cultural forces associated with globalization have affected Berlin’s recent development.
 There is an online collaboration with German students in Berlin, and students who complete this course have the option of taking a course in Berlin next summer to further their knowledge of the city.